-Register for our webinar, An Introduction to the Healthy Social Environments Framework, happening on December 1st.
+On-Demand Webinar, An Introduction to the Healthy Social Environments Framework.

 As we continue to witness the impacts of COVID-19 on B.C. families and communities, we can see how important social relationships are to the success of public health measures.
 People who are socially disconnected are less likely to receive help from others, which could make a critical difference in times of crisis or emergency.
 In addition, those who are isolated have a 50% greater risk of dying early than those with strong social connections, which is the same impact as smoking 15 cigarettes a day.
 Communities and health authorities are increasingly interested in understanding the role of social capital in promoting health and well-being.